fairlearn/fairlearn/docs/about/index.rst

-Fairlearn is currently driven by Microsoft Research and Azure with a substantial involvement of external contributors and an intention to eventually transition to a community-driven open source project under by a neutral organization.
+Fairlearn is currently driven by Microsoft Research and Azure with a substantial involvement of external contributors and an intention to eventually transition to a community-driven open source project under a neutral organization.
 The development and growth of Fairlearn are guided by the belief that meaningful progress toward fairer AI systems requires input from a breadth of perspectives, ranging from data scientists, developers, and business decision makers to the